adityakhannaadk/computational-physics-i/README.md

 # computational-physics-i
-My own physics informatics scripts to simulate physics processes such as radioactive decay and nuclear physics.
+Some physics informatics scripts to simulate physics processes such as radioactive decay and nuclear physics.